NannyML/nannyml/docs/datasets/multiclass.rst

 Synthetic Multiclass Classification Dataset
 ===========================================

-NannyML provides a synthetic dataset describing a multiclass classification problem in order to make it easier to test and document its features.
+NannyML provides a synthetic dataset describing a multiclass classification problem, to make it easier to test and document its features.

 Problem Description
 ===================

 The dataset describes a machine learning model that tries to predict the most appropriate product for new customers applying for a credit card.
 There are three options.
-Prepaid cards for with low credit limits, highstreet cards with low credit limits and high interest rates and upmarket cards with higher credit limits and lower interest rates.
+Prepaid cards with low credit limits, highstreet cards with low credit limits and high interest rates, and upmarket cards with higher credit limits and lower interest rates.

 Dataset Description